20+ Football Fundraising Ideas to Score More Support

 Coupon books almost sell themselves, especially if the money from sales goes to a good cause.
 The books are usually filled with coupons for local restaurants and businesses.
 When you ask local businesses to partner with you for this project, mention the potential increase in foot traffic and the promotional nature of coupon books.

-Football Fundraiser 5: Summer event
+11. Summer event

 Summer events are the perfect way to raise much-needed funds to cover pre-season expenses.
 Many football programs make the majority of their profits from ticket and concession sales, but costs like equipment and training occur before those profits roll in.
 A summertime fundraiser gives you enough to work with in the meantime.